-The paper should be 12-15 pages (typed, double-spaced), and it should draw numerous ideas and specific evidence from all of our common class books and at least four of our JAH articles.
+The paper should be 12-15 pages (typed, double-spaced), and it should draw numerous ideas and specific evidence from all of books.
+(If one of our books just doesn't fit your paper, you can leave it out, but only after consulting with me.)
 Put your emphasis on answering your chosen question in a way that highlights your own voice and analysis.
 Then deploy ideas and evidence from our books in a way that allows you to answer that question.
 As with the first two essays, do not summarize books.

-How to Write an Outstanding Essay:
+How to Outline an Outstanding Essay:

 When you outline your paper, DO NOT simply move from book to book, author by author.
 Instead, create a thematic organization and weave together ideas and examples from different books within the paragraphs and sections of your essay.
-It is relatively easy, but also somewhat boring, to write eleven book summaries and paste them together in a row to assemble a long paper.
+It is relatively easy, but also somewhat boring, to write ten book summaries and paste them together in a row to assemble a long paper.
 It requires more analysis and thought to discuss two or more authors in a single, coherent paragraph.
 Aim for this more creative model as you create your essay's outline.